MicrosoftDocs/memdocs/memdocs/intune/fundamentals/in-development.md

 We're also adding a new health check setting that helps you identify when a server is running the latest version of Tunnel Gateway.

-### Update Windows Security experience profiles to support tri-state settings<-- 9741752   -->
+### Update Windows Security experience profiles to support tri-state settings<!-- 9741752   -->

 For Windows 10 devices, we’re updating the bi-state settings in the **Windows Security experience** profile to be tri-state.
 Settings in the profile that currently support only two options of **Yes** and **Not configure** will soon support three options: **Yes**, **No**, and **Not configured**.
 This profile is available under *Endpoint security* > *Antivirus* > *Windows 10 and later*.